Fwoopy/Catalyst/README.md

 * No fees
 * And much more!

+# Feature List

+* Easy to find artists and their listings
+* Artist and user profiles will contain social media information, including streaming indication
+* Searchable artist profiles with simple formatting (colors, markdown)
+* Examples!
+Lots of examples for you to gaze upon before you commission!
+* Reviews - commissioners can leave an anonymous rating/comment
+  * Additionally, you can view recent commissioners and contact them to ask about their experience
+* Characters
+  * Easily create a profile for your character full of art, refs, bio, etc and share it with an artist!
+* Commission management - easily keep track of commissions and their status, possibly with trello integration
+* Intuitive, simple design which is fully mobile-friendly!
+* Strong security - two factor authentication and constant verifications site-wide

+# Known Bugs
+# Basic Feature List
+# Additional Features

+See our [Trello](https://trello.com/b/X37KEv4A/catalyst) for a general idea!

 # How you can Help

 Follow us!
 I ask for help often in the Discord and Telegram!